(561) 455-4455 Free Case Review

 Adam Ludwin founded Ludwin Law Group in 2015 to represent clients in complex civil litigation.
 His practice focuses on business disputes, contract claims, real estate conflicts, and cases where the stakes are high and the legal issues demand specialized expertise.

 Adam has handled dozens of breach of contract claims, partnership disputes, real estate litigation, and business tort cases.
-He’s experienced in both state and federal court, and comfortable taking cases to trial when settlement isn’t possible.
+He is experienced in both state and federal court, and comfortable taking cases to trial when settlement is not possible.
 His track record includes successful recoveries for clients across South Florida and beyond.

-His approach is straightforward.
-Develop a realistic assessment of your case early, work efficiently to gather the evidence you need, and pursue settlement when it makes financial sense.
+His approach is straightforward: develop a realistic assessment of your case early, work efficiently to gather the evidence you need, and pursue settlement when it makes financial sense.
 Always prepare for trial.
-Stay in regular communication with you so you understand your options and the risks at every stage.
+Stay in regular communication so clients understand their options and the risks at every stage.

 Credentials & Experience